 Dr. Michael Cunningham, medical director of Seattle Children’s Craniofacial Center, and Dr. Richard Hopper, the center’s surgical director, partnered with Dr. Peter Donkor of KATH to promote team-based care for children with cleft and craniofacial disorders through shared educational and clinical activities.
 From 2007 to 2011, the program was known as Seattle–Kumasi Advocates for Team Care in Africa (SKATCA).
 Hospitals in Nigeria and Ethiopia hosted trainings, and the program was renamed Partners in African Cleft Training (PACT).

-Since its founding in 2007, the program has trained more than 90 African healthcare providers from nations including Côte d’Ivoire, Ethiopia, Ghana, Nigeria, Senegal, South Africa and Tanzania.
+Since its founding in 2007, the program has trained more than 90 African healthcare providers from nations including Côte d’Ivoire, Ethiopia, Ghana, Liberia, Nigeria, Senegal, South Africa and Tanzania.
 See the list of trainers and participants (PDF).

 Seattle Children’s Takes Cleft Training to Africa